gaenseklein/slidenotes/tutorials/code.md

 ### language

-while the editor tries to figure out automatically which language it should use for syntaxhighlighting, sometimes it does not get it right. if this happens you can try it by directly defining it here.
+while the editor tries to figure out automatically which language it should use for syntaxhighlighting, sometimes it does not get it right. if this happens you can try it by directly defining it here. *language is also the only option you can directly declare in the header itself - more on that on [slide 10](#slide10)*

 ---